Security roles and privileges

 |Append||Required to associate the current record with another record.
 For example, a note can be attached to an opportunity if the user has Append rights on the note.
 The records that can be appended depend on the access level of the permission defined in your security role.

-In case of many-to-many relationships, you must have Append privilege for both entities being associated or disassociated.
+In case of many-to-many relationships, you must have Append privilege for both tables being associated or disassociated.

 |Append To||Required to associate a record with the current record.
 For example, if a user has Append To rights on an opportunity, the user can add a note to the opportunity.
 The records that can be appended to depend on the access level of the permission defined in your security role.|